Volkswagen to sell stake in charging unit Electrify America -sources

-FRANKFURT, July 6 (Reuters) - Volkswagen is to sell a stake in its electric vehicle charging unit Electrify America, two people familiar with the matter said, as the carmaker looks for outside funds to build infrastructure for battery-powered cars.
+FRANKFURT (Reuters) -Volkswagen is to sell a stake in its electric vehicle charging unit Electrify America, two people familiar with the matter said, as the carmaker looks for outside funds to build infrastructure for battery-powered cars.

 Volkswagen, Electrify America and Citi declined to comment.